Common Interior Design Misconceptions

 False - they make the walls recede, adding depth and atmosphere.

+I'm aware that bold colour is a personal choice.
 Dark colours can absorb more light than they reflect.
 This can be a positive thing.
-It can make a room feel cosier, more intimate, or more dramatic, which results in WOW factor!
+It can make a room feel cozier, more intimate, or more dramatic, which results in a WOW factor!
 Dark colours can be used strategically to make a long, narrow room feel shorter by painting the distant wall a darker shade.
-For a softer finish, use darker colours in accessories like pillows, throws, or art work.
+For a softer finish, use darker colours in accessories like pillows, throws, or artwork.
 Contrast is very important to ensure that your space isn't bland.
+Dark colours can be a great choice for creating a luxurious, romantic, or calm atmosphere in rooms like a powder room or a dining area.
+It's a tool, don't be scared of colour.

-“Pendants must hang centrally"
+“Pendants must hang centrally.”

 Wrong - offset is modern and intentional.

-Offsetting pendant lights around an open plan room can create amazing interest.
+Offsetting pendant lights around an open-plan room can create amazing interest.
 It can appear playful and whimsical.
+The majority of people are a little scared of asymmetry, but it can add a unique charm to your space.
+Why not embrace it?